4.9★ Verified Google Reviews100% Private — No Group ToursFree Consultation

 Evening.

-Forty floors up, the whole city is electric — and dinner is the best of your life.
+The palaces light up, the city turns electric — and dinner is the best of your life.

-Back in Tokyo for the finale.
-A drink at a bar on a high floor, the city stretching to the horizon in neon.
+Back in Seoul for the finale.
+A drink at a rooftop bar, N Seoul Tower glowing on its ridge above the neon.

-Dinner is a counter your specialist booked weeks ago — eight seats, the chef an arm’s length away, each piece set in front of you in turn.
-Afterwards, a walk through a backstreet of paper lanterns and noodle steam.
-Japan does this — hands you the future and the past in one evening, and you stop being able to choose between them.
+Dinner is a charcoal grill your specialist booked weeks ago — hanwoo beef set sizzling in front of you, banchan crowding the table.
+Afterwards, a walk along the palace walls lit against the dark, then down into a night market for one last skewer.
+Korea does this — hands you the future and the past in one evening, and you stop being able to choose between them.

 Every Honeymoon Includes